mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 ### PLANNED WORKOUT
 1st: Pre-Bike: Dead bugs, Glute Bridges.
 Ride 80 minutes easy.
 Just spin.
 Trainer or rollers.
 Whatever sounds fun.

 2nd: Run 50 minutes EASY.
 Ideally this is off the bike.
 But whatever works with the schedule works with me.

 ### NOTES
 Total Time: **130 Mins** &nbsp; Run: **8km** &nbsp; NP: **118W**

 Wedding expo first, then the run, then the spin.

 Impending weather and daylight was my motivation to run first.
 My **legs felt heavy** right away; no choice but to run easy up to [Panama Hill](javascript:flkty.select(2);) and back.
 I had a gel ~30 minutes in.

 I was on the trainer shortly after; **tired legs** for this activity too.
 I had a bottle with 70g of carb mix consumed in the first hour, and just water for the last 20 minutes.

-Pasta dinner flowed the ride.

 <!---->
 ## MONDAY FEB 27 🌧